 Commitment Required: Meetings in the run up to the Summer Camp; attendance at some of the activities which take place over the Summer Camp week.

-Commitment Required: Weekly meetings on a weekday to be confirmed (more regular meetings may be required in the run up to an event); attendance at fundraising events organised by the Committee.
+Commitment Required: Monthly meetings on a weekday to be confirmed (more regular meetings may be required in the run up to an event); attendance at fundraising events organised by the Committee.

 Church Gate Collections